 - Sleep mat- Sleeping on the ground is uncomfortable and cold.
 A sleeping mat adds a bit of cushion and prevents the ground from sucking the heat out of you.
 I have the Klymit Static V Sleeping Pad It packs pretty small and has held up well so far.
 For my full review click here.

 - Camp stove- It’s nice to be able to at least boil some water for noodles, pasta, rice, eggs, potatoes, etc. Along with some veggies and a bit of seasoning, you can make a decent and cheap meal with those ingredients.
 Boiling water also allows you to make tea and coffee which is a nice treat on a cold morning.
 I use a simple alcohol stove that I made from a tuna can.
-For instructions to make your own from a soda can, check out this cool guide.

 - Water filter- Water is heavy and sometimes it’s tough to buy in rural areas.
 I like to carry a water filter just in case.
 It allows you to filter water from lakes, rivers, wells, and the tap and makes it safe to drink.
 I recommend the Sawyer Mini.
 I’ve had mine for a few years and am really happy with it.
 Check out my full review here.